 Sharmaji is the pop culture caricature of the neighbor/ friend / coworker with the more accomplished child – you know, the one your parents were always comparing you to.

-These instances seem funny, and the by-product of parenting techniques that push kids to become successful individuals in an increasingly competitive world.
+These instances seem funny, and like a necessary by-product of parenting techniques that push kids to become successful individuals in an increasingly competitive world.
 However recent studies have found that comparing your child to “Sharmaji’s son” might actually be harmful to their overall tenacity and ability to succeed in life.

 According to University of Pennsylvania professor Angela Duckworth, the most significant predictor of a child’s success is their grit.
 Duckworth has conducted multiple longitudinal studies of children over time, and repeatedly found that grit (not IQ or academic achievement) was a clear requirement for long-term success in academic and life trajectories.
 “The kids who won the spelling bee weren’t necessarily smarter than their peers; they just worked a whole lot harder at studying words.”